isomerpages/nyp-sirs/_success-and-blog/2-success-stories.md

 <li>Greenenlight: An e-Commerce business owner’s journey to become one of the top sellers on Lazada.
 Read the full story <a href="/success-and-blog/success-stories/greenenlight">here</a>.</li>

-<li>Merlin Goldsmith: Improved Customer Engagement and Sales through Live Streaming.
+<li>Merlin Goldsmith improved customer engagement and sales through live streaming.
 Read the full story <a href="/success-and-blog/success-stories/merlin-goldsmith">here</a>.</li>

 <li>Mighty Velo gained deeper understanding on online business model and business patterns.
 Read the full story <a href="/success-and-blog/success-stories/mighty-velo">here</a>.</li>